lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

   (e.g., TLS or HTTP digests).

-1. Client users should be aware that storing the target location of an HTTP response with the "301 Moved Permanently" status code could be exploited by a man-in-the-middle attacker trying to block them permanently from contacting the correct server.
+1. Client users should be aware that storing the target location of an HTTP response with the 301 (Moved Permanently) status code could be exploited by a man-in-the-middle attacker trying to block them permanently from contacting the correct server.

-1. If no measures to authenticate and protect the HTTP responses to pushed Announcement messages are in place, their information regarding the Announcement's processing state may not be trusted.
+1. If no measures to authenticate and protect the HTTP responses to pushed announcement messages are in place, their information regarding the announcement's processing state may not be trusted.
-  In that case, the overall design of the PKI system must not depend on the Announcements being reliably received and processed by their destination.
+  In that case, the overall design of the PKI system must not depend on the announcements being reliably received and processed by their destination.

 1. CMP provides inbuilt integrity protection and authentication.